chandlerc/blog/content/slides/2026-memory-safety-deep-1/1_use_after_free.md

 {{% note %}}

-Let's walk through a minimal example of use after free.
+This is a minimal example of use after free.
-Every use after free has four steps.
+Every use after free has four steps. **Click**

 1. To have a "free," you need an allocation.
 Here, the C++ standard ``vector`` type allocates on the heap to store its elements.